 For example, you can explain to the interviewer how you assess the strengths and weaknesses of members of your team, how you make promotion decisions, how you manage talent, and how you create incentives.

 Time management & prioritization

-Even though you delegate a specific task, you still need to effectively manage time by setting clear deadlines and milestones and hold the employee accountable for them.
+Even though you delegate a specific task, you still need to effectively manage time by setting clear deadlines and milestones and holding the employee accountable for them.

-When discussing how you delegate task, the interviewer might ask how you make time management decisions, how you schedule and set deadlines and milestones plus how you deal with accountability and quality assurance.
+When discussing how you delegate tasks, the interviewer might ask how you make time management decisions, how you schedule and set deadlines and milestones, plus how you deal with accountability and quality assurance.